mehulagg/gitlab/doc/user/group/value_stream_analytics/index.md

 The "Time" metrics near the top of the page are measured as follows:

 - **Lead time**: median time from issue created to issue closed.
 - **Cycle time**: median time from first commit to issue closed.
-(A commit is only associated with an issue by [crosslinking in the commit message](../../project/issues/crosslinking_issues.md#from-commit-messages).)
+(You can associate a commit with an issue by [crosslinking in the commit message](../../project/issues/crosslinking_issues.md#from-commit-messages).)

 ![Value stream analytics time metrics](img/vsa_time_metrics_v13_0.png "Time metrics for value stream analytics")